madsenmj/ml-introduction-course/README.md

 * Kaggle Public Datasets: https://www.kaggle.com/datasets
 * Ceasar's repository: https://github.com/caesar0301/awesome-public-datasets

 You will need to dig into some of these sources to find data sets that you are interested in working with.
-We'll talk on the first day of class about some of the possibilities.

 ## Course Schedule